miningpy/miningpy/docs/vulcan/vulcan.rst

 Maptek Vulcan Integration
 =========================

-This page describes the core functions in MiningPy
+This page describes the functions built into MiningPy for integration with Maptek Vulcan

 .. currentmodule:: miningpy.vulcan